nucypher/nucypher/docs/source/staking/stake_initialization.rst

 #.
 Small amount of ether to pay for transaction gas

 Using a hardware wallet is *highly* recommended.
-They are ideal for stakers since they hold NU and only temporary access to private keys is required during stake management while providing a higher standard of security than software wallets or keyfiles.
+They are ideal for stakers since they hold NU and temporary access to private keys is required during stake management, while providing a higher standard of security than software wallets or keyfiles.